nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch1-setup/mac.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
 The Python version should be 3.x.y instead of 2.x.y.
+Once this is confirmed, you can quit Python by entering the code `exit()`.

 ## Installing TensorFlow and friends

 Installing Python 3 (`python3`) also installs the Python 3 package manager (`pip3`).
-We can use `pip3` to install a Python utility called `virtualenv`.
+We can use `pip3` to install a Python utility called `virtualenv` (stands for virtual environment).
 Virtualenv is an extremely easy and convenient way to install Python packages in a local and contained manner.
 The recommended way to install TensorFlow is by using `virtualenv`, since this ensures that the installation will be self-contained, and will not affect the rest of your system.
 So, first we need to install `virtualenv`:
 ```bash
 pip3 install --upgrade virtualenv
 ```